Band of Outsiders (clothing brand)

 Band of Outsiders is a London-based clothing label, founded in Los Angeles by Scott Sternberg in January 2004.
 The company went bankrupt in 2015, and its creditor, Belgian holding company CLCC SA, revived the label after it was unable to sell the intellectual property.

+The brand was inspired by its founder's experience in film, it "targeted a niche market where fashion design, film school and “Wes Andersonian charm” would intersect" and was named after the French New Wave film Bande á Parte by Jean Luc Godard.
+The brand was known for a commitment to quality construction, which lead to the high prices that drove the company to bankruptcy, as customers were not willing to pay the brand's high retail prices for clothing that was stylistically analogous to clothing readily and cheaply available at other retailers.

 Menswear

 Band of Outsiders started as a line of men's shirts and ties.
-Originally, all of Band of Outsider's button-downs were made in Los Angeles, and their suits were handmade in Brooklyn, USA at Martin Greenfield Clothiers.
+Originally, all of Band of Outsider's button-downs were made in Los Angeles, and their suits were made in Brooklyn, New York at Martin Greenfield Clothiers.
 In 2009, Band of Outsiders introduced a line of polo shirts under the brand "This is not a Polo Shirt.", a play on René Magritte's painting "Ceci n'est pas une pipe."
 The collection developed into a full line of casual men's clothing, taking inspiration from heritage sports.
 Since 2016, the menswear brand has been based in London.